nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `find n/NAME p/PHONE r/ROOM_NUMBER t/TAG`

-* any possible orders and combinations of the 3 parameters name, phone number and room number are applicable
+* All possible orders and combinations of the 3 parameters `NAME`, `PHONE` and `ROOM_NUMBER` are accepted

-* The search is case-insensitive. e.g `hans` will match `Hans`
+* The search is case-insensitive. e.g. `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
-* Only full words will be matched e.g. `Han` will not match `Hans`
+* Only full words will be matched for `Name` e.g. `Han` will not match `Hans`
+* Only full room numbers will be matched for `ROOM_NUMBER` e.g. `01-` will not match `01-0110`
+* Only full contact numbers will be matched for `PHONE`, e.g. `9876` will not match `98765432`
 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
-* Only full words will be matched for room_number and phone_number, the arguments should be exactly the same as the person's room number and phone number
-* Order of the tags do not matter `t/friends colleagues` works the same as `t/colleagues friends`
+* The order of the tags does not matter e.g. `t/friends colleagues` works the same as `t/colleagues friends`

 Examples:
-* `find p/94509592 n/Alex Jones r/08-1234 t/friends colleagues`
+* `find p/94509592 n/Alex Jones r/08-1234 t/friends colleagues` Finds people who have the tags `friends` and `colleagues`.
-  finds people whose both your friend and colleagues.
-  They have Alex Jones as their name, 94509592 as their contact number, and lives in room 08-1234.
+  They have must have the word Alex or Jones in their name, 94509592 as their contact number, and live in room 08-1234.

 ### Deleting a person : `delete`